 SARMs are a possibly safer alternative to Androgenic Anabolic Steroids (AAS).
 In general, SARMs have fewer side effects than steroids and do not cause the same amount of suppression.
 Therefore, people wonder if they need a PCT (Post Cycle Therapy) after using SARMs.

 In this article, we intend to get to the bottom of this question.
 We will discuss if and why a PCT is important after a SARM cycle.

 What is a PCT?

 When you use testosterone or any other androgenic anabolic steroid, your body gets a signal that there is enough testosterone available.
 As a result, the natural production of testosterone will decrease.
 When you finish your cycle, hormone levels will be low.
-In order to prevent losing your hard-earned muscle mass, a PCT (Post Cycle Therapy) is pretty much a must.
+In order to prevent losing your hard-earned muscle mass, a PCT (Post Cycle Therapy) is highly recommended after a cycle of androgenic anabolic steroids (AAS).

 Do SARMs require a PCT?